cssnr/label-creator-action/README.md

 ## Features

 - Keep Labels up-to-date on every workflow run.
-- Use a [centralized configuration](#Configuration) local or remote file, or inline JSON.
+- Use a [centralized configuration](#Configuration) local or remote file or inline JSON or YAML.

 ## Configuration

-The configuration file can be remote file, local file, or inline JSON string.
+The configuration file can be remote file, local file, or inline JSON or YAML string.
 In all cases the same format is used.

 ```yaml